 Docker Swarm: The Docker Swarm API doesn’t entirely encompass all of Docker’s commands but offers much of the familiar functionality from Docker.
 It supports most of the tools that run with Docker.
-Nevertheless, if Docker API is deficient of a particular operation, there doesn’t exist an easy way around it utilizing Swarm.
+Nevertheless, if Docker API is deficient in a particular operation, there doesn’t exist an easy way around it by utilizing Swarm.

 Kubernetes: Pods are exposed via service, which can be utilized as a load balancer within the cluster.
 Generally, an ingress is utilized for load balancing.

 Docker Swarm: Swarm mode consists of a DNS element that can be utilized for distributing incoming requests to a service name.
 Services can be assigned automatically or run on the user’s specified ports.